-I am a Fellow of the Higher Education Academy (FHEA) and am currently completing my Post Graduate Certificate in Higher Education (PGCHE) qualification.
+I am a Fellow of the Higher Education Academy (FHEA) and have successfully completed the Post Graduate Certificate in Higher Education (PGCHE) qualification.

 I have supervised a number of MSc and BMedSci students, with their dissertation projects.
 Several have gone on to present their results at national and international events or have submitted their research to peer reviewed journals, whilst others have won awards for best research project in their year (2020 and 2021).
 I am also currently co-supervisor of MSc and PhD students.

 I previously was Assistant Professor in Sport and Exercise Medicine and taught on the MSc Sports and Exercise Medicine and MSc Applied Sports and Exercise Medicine courses.
 I was convenor for the ‘Research Methods for Sports and Exercise Medicine’ and ‘Common Sporting Injuries: An Evidence Base’, ‘Physical Activity Epidemiology’, ‘Qualitative Methodology and Analysis’, and ‘Project and Dissertation: Sports and Exercise Medicine’ modules.